National Visitor Survey methodology

 2022

-COVID-19 has had a wide range of impacts across the Australian economy, increasing labour market competition, changing respondent behaviour, and increasing absenteeism within the workforce.
-The collection of National Visitor Survey data is being impacted by these unprecedented changes in the economy.
+COVID-19 had a wide range of impacts across the Australian economy, increasing labour market competition, changing respondent behaviour, and increasing absenteeism within the workforce.
+The collection of National Visitor Survey data was impacted by these unprecedented changes in the economy.
 Under normal circumstances, the National Visitor Survey targets a sample size of 120,000 interviews annually.
-Current estimates indicate that 90,000 interviews will be collected in the 2022 calendar year.
-This sample size still ensures reliable tourism estimates will be produced at the National, State and tourism region levels.
+This is reduced to 90,000 interviews in the 2022 calendar year.
+This sample size still ensured reliable tourism estimates were produced at the National, State and tourism region levels.

-LGA area profiles are currently based on an average of four years of data to reduce variability and improve reliability.
-As such, LGA profiles are not expected to be significantly impacted.
+LGA area profiles were based on an average of four years of data to reduce variability and improve reliability.
+As such, LGA profiles were not significantly impacted.
 Users of more granular spatial data may see impacts in the reportability of data due to smaller sample sizes.
 Austrade recommends using caution when reporting estimates at this level and seeking guidance if required.

 2019